A Simple $(1-\epsilon)$-Approximation Semi-Streaming Algorithm for Maximum (Weighted) Matching: Acknowledgement

 Additionally, I would like to thank Soheil Behnezhad for pointing out the similarity of~\Cref{res:MBM} with the $O(n^{1.5}/\eps)$-space $O(1/\eps)$-pass streaming algorithm of~\cite{BehnezhadDETY17} for MBM (as discussed in~\Cref{sec:ext-few-pass}), and to Vikrant Ashvinkumar and Lap Chi Lau for many helpful comments on the presentation of this paper.

-Finally, I am quite grateful to the anonymous reviewers of TheoretiCS for numerous detailed and insightful comments, and for suggesting simpler proofs of~\Cref{lem:Qe-large-bipartite} and~\Cref{lem:Qe-large-general} that are presented in the current version of the paper.
+Finally, I am quite grateful to the anonymous reviewers of TheoretiCS for numerous detailed and insightful comments, and for suggesting simpler proof of~\Cref{lem:Qe-large-bipartite} (and by extension~\Cref{lem:Qe-large-general}) that are presented in the current version of the paper.